Regan Smith (racing driver): 2014

 Smith won the season-opening DRIVE4COPD 300 at Daytona.

-On May 24, Smith was tabbed as standby driver for the No. 24 Hendrick Motorsports car of Jeff Gordon in the event Gordon did not run the Coca-Cola 600 due to back spasms.
+On May 24, Smith was tabbed as a standby driver for the No. 24 Hendrick Motorsports car of Jeff Gordon in the event Gordon did not run the Coca-Cola 600 due to back spasms.
 Gordon would run the full 600 miles.
 On August 10, Smith was hired to replace Tony Stewart in the Cheez-It 355 at The Glen after Stewart hit and killed a driver during a sprint car race the previous day.

 Smith nearly swept the Daytona Nationwide races by nearly winning the Subway Jalapeño 250.
 He got edged at the start-finish line by teammate Kasey Kahne in a photo-finish.
 The spring Daytona race was proven to be Smith's only win of 2014.
-He finished second in the championship standings to teammate Chase Elliott who clinched the championship during the autumn race at Phoenix.
+He finished second in the championship standings to teammate Chase Elliott, who clinched the championship during the autumn race at Phoenix.

 2015

-Smith was picked up by Stewart-Haas Racing to drive the No. 41 Haas Automation car, upon the indefinite suspension of its normal driver Kurt Busch.
+Smith was picked up by Stewart–Haas Racing to drive the No. 41 Haas Automation car, upon the indefinite suspension of its normal driver Kurt Busch.
 It marked the second time in seven months that Smith replaced a SHR driver (the other being when he replaced Stewart at Watkins Glen in 2014).
-Upon Busch's reinstation, Smith did not return to the Cup Series until the STP 500, when Smith replaced Kyle Larson in the No. 42 Target car of Chip Ganassi Racing after Larson had fainted the day before the race.
+Upon Busch's reinstatement, Smith did not return to the Cup Series until the STP 500, when Smith replaced Kyle Larson in the No. 42 Target car of Chip Ganassi Racing after Larson had fainted the day before the race.

-In the Xfinity Series race at Daytona, he flipped over for the first time in his career causing him to finish 35th.
+In the Xfinity Series race at Daytona, he flipped over for the first time in his career, causing him to finish 35th.

-On August 8, at Watkins Glen, Smith started a fight against Ty Dillon when Dillon dumped him in turn one costing him in a great finish.
-On August 15, Smith won the Nationwide Children's Hospital 200, at Mid-Ohio Sports Car Course, passing the leader, Alex Tagliani, in the last lap after slight contact while racing for the lead.
+On August 8, at Watkins Glen, Smith started a fight against Ty Dillon when Dillon dumped him in turn one, costing him a great finish.
+On August 15, Smith won the Nationwide Children's Hospital 200 at Mid-Ohio Sports Car Course, passing the leader, Alex Tagliani, in the last lap after slight contact while racing for the lead.
 On October 3, Smith won his second race in 2015 at Dover, after holding off Kyle Busch and Denny Hamlin.

 On October 17, Smith stated that he would not return to JR Motorsports for 2016 and expected to join a team that is competing in the Cup Series in 2016.
-It was announced on October 28 that Justin Allgaier would bring a Brandt sponsorship and drive the No. 7 in 2016.
+It was announced on October 28 that Justin Allgaier would bring a BRANDT sponsorship and drive the No. 7 in 2016.